SecretFoundation/SNIPs/SNIP-721.md

 ## Queries

 ### IsUnwrapped
 IsUnwrapped indicates whether the token has been unwrapped.
+This query is not authenticated.

 ##### Request
 ```